Akuukis/beancount_allocate/README.md

-When to use Share and when Allocate?
+When to use Share and when Allocate plugins?
 ===============================================================================
 > TL;DR: internal parties - Allocate, external - Share.